Aldaviva/RaspberryPiDotnetRepository/Readme.md

 #### Latest LTS version
 This will install the latest Long Term Support .NET version.
 It can upgrade to greater major and minor LTS versions.
 It will never install an STS, release candidate, or preview release.

 For example, if you `apt install dotnet-runtime-latest-lts` in March 2024, it will install .NET Runtime 8.
-Later, if you run `apt upgrade` in December 2024, it will upgrade to the latest 8.0.* release, but will not install the newly released .NET 9, because 9 is an STS release instead of LTS.
+Later, if you run `apt full-upgrade` in December 2024, it will upgrade to the latest 8.0.* release, but will not install the newly released .NET 9, because 9 is an STS release instead of LTS.
 It will stay on .NET 8 until November 2025, when .NET 10 is released, which will be installed because it's an LTS version like 8.

 |Installation|Package name|Purpose|Also auto-installs|
 |-|-|-|-|